2 Exploring Candy database

 1. Open the database.

-2. Open the report Pralines per box.
-The report is opens in the report view.
+2. Open the Pralines per box report.
+The report opens in the Report View.

 Figure 2.20: Report pralines per box in report view.

-1. Put the report Pralines per box in Print Preview on one of the following ways:
+1. Switch the Pralines per box report to Print Preview in one of the following ways:

-• Click in the bottom right of the program window on the button [Print Preview]
+• Click the Print Preview button in the bottom right of the program window

-• Choose tab Home > View (group Views) > Print Preview.
+• Choose Home tab> View (Views group) > Print Preview.

-• Right-clicking on the report name in the navigation pane and then choose Print Preview from the shortcut menu.
+• Right-click the report name in the navigation pane and choose Print Preview from the shortcut menu.

-2. Put the report Pralines per box in Design View on one of the following ways:
+2. Switch the Pralines per box report to Design View in one of the following ways:

-• Click in the bottom right of the program window on the button Design View
+• Click the Design View button in the bottom right of the program window

-• Right-clicking on the report name in the navigation pane and then choose Design View from the shortcut menu.
+• Right-click the report name in the navigation pane and choose Design View from the shortcut menu.

 Figure 2.21: Report pralines per box in design view.

-In the design view, you can change the layout of the report and add controls like text boxes, labels, list boxes, checkboxes, etc.
+In Design View, you can change the layout of the report and add controls such as text boxes, labels, list boxes, checkboxes, and more.

-1. Put the report in [Report View] with .
+1. Switch the report back to [Report View] using .

 2. Close the report